ooddle

 ooddle takes a different approach.
 There is no equipment to buy.
 Your protocol is built around your goals, your equipment, your time availability, and your wider life.
 If your strength training fits a Tonal, the protocol can integrate that.
 If you train with bodyweight in a small apartment, the protocol works there too.
 If your bigger problem is sleep or stress, the protocol prioritizes those pillars before pushing you into more workouts.

 This is the right model for people who recognize that fitness is one piece of wellness, not the whole thing.
 Adding more reps does not fix poor recovery. ooddle tells you which lever to pull, and when.
+The protocol also adapts as you change, which means the plan you have at month six is shaped by what worked and what did not in months one through five.

 Key Differences